xcafebabe/drexler/README.md

     },
     {
-      "src": "file2.txt",                 // support one string if there is only one file "dest": "",                         // empty string if want to replace current file "patterns": {
+      "src": "file2.txt",                 // support one string if there is only one file "dest": "",
+      "patterns": {
         "match": /der/g,
         "replacement": "ferfer"
+      }
+    },
+    {
+      'src': './src/client/app/test.js', // support one string if there is only one file 'dest': 'src/client/app/',          //add the string were the file is located to replace it with the redacted version 'patterns': {
+        'match': /VERSION_NUMBER/g,
+        'replacement': '1.1.0'
       }
     },
     {